Unidata/MetPy/docs/devel/infrastructureguide.rst

 ~~~~

 Once the new release is published on GitHub, this will create the tag, which will trigger
-new builds on Travis (and our GitHub action, but that's not relevant).
-When the main test
+new builds GitHub actions (see ``release.yml``).
+This runs no tests, but assumes those were
-build on Travis (currently Python 3 tests) succeeds, Travis will handle building the source
+all working before the release was officially tagged.
+This action takes care of building
-distribution and wheels, and upload them to PyPI.
+PyPI packages (the wheel and source distribution) and uploads to PyPI.

 To build and upload manually (if for some reason it is necessary):